AdarshRazor/Coding-Ninja-LearningCurve/React/chat_app/server/README.md

     "password": "somerandompassword"
 }

-it will be saved in chatapp database under user collection coz in `userModel` we defined it as User
+it will be saved in chatapp database under user collection coz in `userModel` we defined it as User.

+## UserController

+now we create login user function

+once done create a login route

+## Testing

+now test the login method in postman

+## move to frontend

+now we move to frontend